1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: He used a mix of diplomacy and warfare.

-18. Wellesley became Governor-General after the recall of:
+18. Wellesley became Governor-General after the recall of___________.

 A) Lord Cornwallis